shabz35/DevOps-Course-Workshop-Module-08-Serverless/during_workshop.md

 We now want to change our function so it saves the subtitle to the Azure Storage table that has just been created.
 To do this you will need to:

-1. Add a new binding definition to the _function.json_ file.
+1. Add an `@app.table_output()` decorator to your Azure Function:
+    ```python
+    @app.table_output(
+        arg_name="table",
+        connection="AzureWebJobsStorage",
+        table_name="AcmeSubtitles",
+        partition_key=""
+    )
+    ```
+    * `arg_name` refers to the name of the parameter we'll be adding to our Azure Function (so that we can add new entries to the targe table)
+    * "AzureWebJobsStorage" refers to a storage acount connection string located in `local.settings.json` (to be populated later)
+    * `table_name` can be anything you like (as the Azure Function will create a new table if it's missing)
+    * `partition_key` isn't important for us ([as we won't have enough traffic to max out throughput on one partition](https://learn.microsoft.com/en-us/azure/storage/tables/scalability-targets)) so we've left it empty
-2. Change your Python function to use the new binding.
+2. Change your Python function to use the new binding:
+    * [Here is an example of using a table output binding](https://learn.microsoft.com/en-gb/azure/azure-functions/functions-bindings-storage-table-output?tabs=isolated-process%2Cnodejs-v4%2Ctable-api&pivots=programming-language-python#example) using the old programming model (where decorators weren't used and there was a `function.json` file instead)
+        * In our case we'll be using `table: func.Out[str]` rather than `message: func.Out[str]` as the new parameter to the Azure Function

 3. You can remove the `time.sleep(5)` line from your Python function at this point

-It is worth checking out the [Table Storage output binding documentation](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-bindings-storage-table-output?tabs=python) to help you achieve this task.

-> As you are using the same Storage Account for your Azure Table Storage and for your Azure Functions App you do not need to set the `connection` property for the binding in _function.json_ as it will default to use the correct connection.

 To run the function locally you will need to run the command `func azure functionapp fetch-app-settings <app_name>` to provide your local instance with the correct connection details.
+* This will populate the "AzureWebJobsStorage" connection string in the `local.settings.json` file (as mentioned above)

 Run the function locally with `func start` before trying to publish it.
 This way you get faster feedback and can see error messages in your terminal.
 Once you are happy it works you can publish it.